rachit491/ue4_demoReel/README.md

 The game shows particle effect, with the use of Particle Emitter functionality provided in the Unreal Editor.
 The rain drops created have a transluscent texture and also with refractive index, which can be seen from the screencast video.
 ### Multiple Weather/Daytime Effects (Extra)
 The demo showcases the day-night cycle for the environment.
 It starts off with a stage where the clouds becomes denser and darker and it rains when you press R. When you stop the Rain, it starts to clear the dense clouds and at the same time the sun (directional light) rotates the sky sphere changing the color of the sky and shadows for the models/objects in the scene.
 With the sunrise, you can see a sunny day with clear blue skies.
+### Wind Effect Foilage (Extra)
+I've added wind effect to the vegetations - grass and tree leaves which can be seen from the demo videos on a closer look.
+It makes the vegetations swift away in the winds.

 ## Asset Credits
 ### Trees and Grass Models